YAML Schema Reference

 practicing: Consistently identifies root causes and considers multiple perspectives

-role_modeling: Influences the team's approach to systematic problem-solving
+role-modeling: Influences the team's approach to systematic problem-solving

 exemplifying: Shapes organizational culture around evidence-based decisions